-- Section 24.1.6, "Current Edition and Session Edition" - Chapter 23, "Understanding Schema Object Dependency," for general information about dependencies among schema objects, including invalidation, revalidation, and name resolution
+- Current Edition and Session Edition - Understanding Schema Object Dependency, for general information about dependencies among schema objects, including invalidation, revalidation, and name resolution

-24.1.1.2 Noneditioned Objects That Can Depend on Editioned Objects
+Noneditioned Objects That Can Depend on Editioned Objects

 Ordinarily, a noneditioned object cannot depend on an editioned object, because the editioned object is invisible during name resolution.
-However, if a noneditioned object specifies an edition to search for editioned objects during name resolution-an evaluation edition-then it can depend on editioned objects.
+However, if a noneditioned object specifies an edition to search for editioned objects during name resolution-an evaluation-then it can depend on editioned objects.
 To specify an evaluation edition, a noneditioned object must be one of the following: